-A handful of higher education institutions are making headlines by offering financial aid packages without federal student loans.
-There are about 50 colleges and universities nationwide that have incorporated these offerings into their programs for low-income students, but 16 of these institutions have begun offering no-loan aid packages to students of all backgrounds.
+Numerous higher education institutions have gained attention for providing financial aid packages without federal student loans.
+While around 50 colleges and universities in the country have integrated these offerings for low-income students, 16 of them have gone a step further, extending no-loan aid packages to students from all backgrounds.

-Vasconcelos notes that many of these schools began offering no-loan policies before the Great Recession.
-“Once one school starts offering a more generous policy then the others start jumping on board to compete with that school to recruit the same students.”
+Vasconcelos points out that many schools started offering no-loan policies even before the Great Recession.
+When one school provides a more generous policy, others often follow suit to remain competitive in attracting the same pool of students.

-However, there are still some holdouts; not all Ivy League institutions are offering total no-loans policies.
-Cornell University, for one, only allows families earning less than $60,000 a year to qualify for their program of no-loans, grant-only packages.
+However, not all Ivy League institutions have adopted total no-loans policies.
+For example, Cornell University limits its program to families earning less than $60,000 a year, qualifying only for no-loans, grant-only packages.

-Brian Clark, a spokesman for Brown University, talked about the new initiative for the 2018-2019 school year; Brown University is going to eliminate loans in financial aid packages for all undergraduates under this new plan.
-“This new initiative is intended to extend that commitment with a specific focus on moderate-income families, who often do not quality for the generous financial aid offered to low-income families by Brown and some other universities, yet also do not have the full resources to cover the cost of attending college.
+Brian Clark, a spokesman for Brown University, discusses their initiative for the 2018-2019 school year, aiming to eliminate loans from financial aid packages for all undergraduates.
+He emphasizes that the plan specifically targets moderate-income families who often do not qualify for the generous financial aid offered to low-income families by Brown and other universities, yet still lack the full resources to cover college costs.

-Duke University’s financial aid director, Allison Rabil, also testifies about the effectiveness and necessity of having no-loans options for lower-income students.
-“Being able to say that you are a no-loans school has an appeal to families that can understand the implication of graduating without having to borrow.
-It’ll help them to understand they can afford to come.”
+Duke University’s Financial Aid Director, Allison Rabil, attests to the importance of no-loans options for lower-income students.
+She states, “Being a no-loans school appeals to families who understand the implications of graduating without debt, reassuring them that they can afford to attend.”